darthcloud/cube64-dx/README.md

 ### 1 player 2 controllers control style

-If connected to two ports of the system at boot time, the adaptor will answer automatically a limited button status and identity commands on the 2nd port.
+If connected to two ports of the system, the adaptor will answer automatically a limited button status and identity commands on the 2nd port.
 This allows to play GoldenEye 007 and Perfect Dark using their respective 1 player 2 controller control style.